ucsb-cs56-projects/cs56-games-simple-rpg/README.md

     export CLASSPATH="$CLASSPATH:$JUNIT_HOME/junit-X.Y.jar:$JUNIT_HOME/hamcrest-core-XX.YY.jar"
     ```
   + Now replace all instances of `/cs/faculty/pconrad/public_html/cs56/lib/junit-4.8.2.jar` in the `build.xml` with `${env.JUNIT_HOME}/junit-X.Y.jar` .
-  + Now you should be able to build and run locally!

 ---------------------------------------------------

 The first version of the game is a CLI version, with a non-functional GUI implementation.